333fred/dotfiles/README.md

 # 333fred's Dotfiles

-These are my dotfiles, designed to run on Arch Linux.
+These are my dotfiles, designed to run on Regolith Linux 2.
 I manage them using GNU Stow.

-I've also included my VsVim config for Windows, but this doesn't need to be linked from linux.
+Other branches are old customizations for other distros, or my Windows config.